gustavooavila/Autohotkey-WebSocket-Server/readme.md

 comes with a mousepad-esque app as example

 ## TODO:
 * allow bigger than 125 bytes messages on websocket (just need to implement the other frame types/sizes)
+* respond to WS disconnect and clear client references (garbage collection type of thing)
 * allow to run the websocket on the same port as the http server
 * clean the spaghetti
 * maybe some documentation ???